 Sooner or later, you’re going to need to introduce yourself in an email.
 However, if you don’t introduce yourself effectively, or with proper etiquette, you could end up hurting your chances of making a connection, or getting the relationship off to a bad start.

-Here’s how to introduce yourself in an email.
+Here’s how to introduce yourself in an email (the right way).